smeghead/php-snip-base64-like/README.md

 ## Configuration Highlights

 - `minLength`: Minimum character count that triggers redaction.
 Tune this to your payload sizes.
-- `alphabet`: Optional custom alphabet; defaults to the canonical Base64 alphabet plus URL-safe variants.
+- `previewLength`: Number of leading characters preserved in the placeholder (defaults to 100 so you retain enough context to recognise the payload while keeping logs lean).
-- `placeholder`: A `sprintf` template that receives the estimated byte size so your logs still convey the scale of the payload.
+- Placeholder format: `[base64 payload ~<bytes> bytes | preview: <prefix>... ]` is emitted automatically with the estimated original size and truncated preview.

 ## Testing